eradiate/eradiate/docs/rst/user_guide/data/intro.rst

 directory.
 Some of the larger data sets consist of aggregates of many NetCDF files, while others are stand-alone NetCDF files.
-In order to provide a simple and unified interface, Eradiate references data sets in a registry which can be queried using the :mod:`eradiate.data` module.
+In order to provide a simple and unified interface, Eradiate references data sets in a registry which can be queried using the :mod:`~eradiate.data` module.

-Data sets are grouped by category, *e.g.* solar irradiance spectrum, absorption spectrum, etc. The complete list of registered categories can be found in the reference documentation for the :mod:`eradiate.data` module.
+Data sets are grouped by category, *e.g.* solar irradiance spectrum, absorption spectrum, etc. The complete list of registered categories can be found in the reference documentation for the :mod:`~eradiate.data` module.
 Each data set is then referenced by an identifier unique in its category.
 The pair (category, identifier) therefore identifies a data set completely.

-To load a specific data set, the :func:`eradiate.data.open` function should be
+To open a specific data set, the :func:`eradiate.data.open` function should be
 used:

 .. code-block:: python